…Into the labyrinth of dreams…

 What’s extra:

-Specialty Hammam spa and massage treatments (treatments approx. 35 Euros, booking available closer to departure).
+• Specialty Hammam spa and massage treatments (booking available on site at Azaren).

-House Staff Tips at your discretion – all tips go directly to the kind people who work hard to make your retreat clean, enjoyable and offer any help needed ($10-15 a day per guest suggested).
+• House Staff Tips at your discretion – all tips go directly to the kind people who work hard to make your retreat clean, enjoyable and offer any help needed (plan for $10-15 a day per guest suggested).

 Travel